leonhazen/dotfiles/README.md

 ./install
 ```

+## App specific config

+### tmux
-For tmux, launch tmux and ctrl+A I to install TPM plugins.
+tmux plugins are installed via TPM.
+Launch tmux and ctrl+A I to install TPM plugins.
->If your username (or more to the point, your HOME path) has a space in it, this seems to break the TPM install hotkey working, instead you can manually run `~/.tmux/plugins/tpm/bin/install_plugins`.

-### Updating Dotbot
+### VSCode

-In short, dotbot submodule can be updated with `git submodule update --remote dotbot`.
-Make sure to commit, and then run `./install` again.

-See https://github.com/anishathalye/dotbot for more info.

-## VS Code

 VS Code config is synced via the built-in sync function.
 This is using my github account for auth.
+Currently both insiders and standard are syncing with the standard core profile.

-## asdf
+### asdf

 Includes [asdf](https://asdf-vm.com/) for managing runtime versions.

+Versions to install and global setting are configured in `install.conf.yaml` but can be managed directly using `asdf`.

-Use `asdf install python <version>` or `asdf install nodejs latest` to install runtimes.
+Use `asdf install python <version>` or `asdf install nodejs latest` to install runtimes, and `asdf global golang <version>` to specify global versions.

-## Troubleshooting
+When installing/switching versions, you probably want to run `asdf reshim <language>`

+#### asdf troubleshooting
 If ./install (or other sources) return errors about runtimes managed by 'asdf' like the below:

 ```